 City Council qualifications

 The mayor is elected by popular vote.
-Councilmembers run for specific posts, but are elected to four-year terms by a Citywide vote.
+Councilmembers serve four-year terms.
+They run for specific posts, but serve citywide.
 Terms of office begin January 1 following the election.
 Elections are held every two years.

 In order to run for mayor or City Council, candidates must: